This Is How to Spend an Unforgettable Day in Saugerties

 7:45 p.m. – Sip a nightcap at Black-Eyed Suzie’s Upstate

 With a walk-in only policy, Black-Eyed Suzie’s is the perfect spot to round out an evening in town.
-The café stays open until 9 p.m. on Wednesdays and Thursdays and until 10 p.m. on Fridays and Saturdays, so plan ahead to make sure you get there on time.
-If you’re feeling adventurous, order one of the session cocktails, like The Golden Hour, made with fresh turmeric, ginger, lime, coconut water, black pepper, chili, and sake.
-Otherwise, wind down with a glass of Hudson Valley Farmhouse cider or a Chatham Brewing IPA.
+The café stays open until 9 p.m. on Wednesdays and Thursdays and until 9:30 p.m. on Fridays and Saturdays, so plan ahead to make sure you get there on time.
+If you’re feeling adventurous, order one of the session cocktails like Lillet Sin, made with lillet blanc, ginger, lime, and mint.
+Otherwise, wind down with a Chatham Brewing pilsner or a Brown's Brewing Co. golden lager.
 Looking for a non-alcoholic drink instead?
 The rich and creamy hot chocolate, topped with toasted homemade marshmallows, is guaranteed to hit the spot.

 230 Partition St, Saugerties